~35% of Math section · ~15 questions per test

 Can I use the graphing calculator for Advanced Math questions?

-What does 'equivalent expressions' mean on the SAT?
+What does 'equivalent expressions' mean on the test?

 An 'equivalent expressions' question gives you an expression and asks which answer choice is equal to it for all values of the variable.
 These are identity questions, not equation questions.
 Strategies include expanding and simplifying both the original and each answer choice, substituting a specific number (like x = 2) into the original and each choice, or recognizing standard algebraic patterns that let you rewrite the expression in one step.